 Your child's risk is doubled if you developed diabetes before age 11.
 If both you and your partner have type 1 diabetes, the risk is between 1 in 10 and 1 in 4.

-Type 2 diabetes
+Type 2 Diabetes

 Type 2 diabetes has a stronger link to family history and lineage than type 1, and studies of twins have shown that genetics play a very strong role in the development of type 2 diabetes.
 Race can also play a role.

 Have you recently been diagnosed with type 2 diabetes?
 Join our free Living With Type 2 Diabetes program and get the information and support you need to live well with diabetes.

-More information on genetics
+More Information on Genetics

 If you would like to learn more about the genetics of all forms of diabetes, the National Institutes of Health has published The Genetic Landscape of Diabetes.
 This free online book provides an overview of the current knowledge about the genetics of type 1 and type 2 diabetes, as well other less common forms of diabetes.
-The book is written for healthcare professionals and for people with diabetes interested in learning more about the disease.
+The book is written for health care professionals and for people with diabetes interested in learning more about the disease.